davidwyly/pronto/README.md

 ## Summary
 This is a project for a code challenge: Write a program in whatever language you prefer that takes an array of integers and decides whether those integers conform to Benford's Law.

 This project was written in PHP 7.4.
-It exists within a bare-bones RESTful API mini-framework that I previously wrote for testing sample code through Postman.
+It exists within a bare-bones RESTful API mini-framework that I previously wrote for testing sample code through Postman HTTP requests.

 The `margin of error` is calculated for each distribution of a leading digit (1-9).
 If the `actual distribution percentage` is within the `expected distribution percentage` plus or minus the `margin of error`, the assumption is made that the distribution of that leading digit conforms to Benford's law.